August 15, 2022 4:23 PM

 reduce or delay expenses

-Around 40 per cent of businesses are still in cost-cutting mode following the impacts of the last two years.
 If you’ve completed your financial projections and you’re worried about getting to or maintaining positive cash flow, reducing or delaying your expenses can help.
 With the help of your accountant or by simply using your accounting software, generate a cash flow statement and analyse your expenses.
 It’s a good idea to do this over a longer timeframe, such as one quarter or a full financial year, to understand your biggest expenses and when they are due.

 Some expenses you may analyse and reduce include business insurance, ongoing contracts for items such as advisory services and rent.
 The key here is letting your vendors know that you are looking at options and would like to explore how they can remain your business’s provider on a revised rate or pricing structure.
 Finally, tracking usage of consumables in your business along with implementing digital technologies that increase productivity can reduce operating expenses while building strong long-term systems as well.